itschrismorris/pathstd/README.md

 * Requires Windows, C++20, and the AVX2 instruction set.

 <b>Note: when needed, efficiency is chosen over "programmer safety".</b> Many of these functions are used in tight loops,
-where additional branching to check for every possible bad argument can make a difference.
+where additional branching to check for every possible bad argument can slow things down.
 If you need additional safety, check your arguments before passing them in.

 ---------------------------